vanberge/gce-migrator/README.md

 ### Required options
 * **-s <sourceproject id>**: The project ID where VM currently lives
 * **-d <destproject id>**: The project ID where VM will reside after migration
-* **-n <network>**: The desired network for the new VM to be connected to (Must be accessible by the destination project).
+* **-n <network>**: The destination network that the new instance of the VM will be connected to.
-    * Alternatively, use "static" as the option to keep the source VMs IP info (which requires a shared VPC)
+    * network name - If passing network name, the VM will be connected to the network specified with the next available IP address
+    * "static" - If passing 'static', the script will retain the IP address of the VM
-    * **NOTE**:  Setting the network "static" means that you have to delete the source VM before creating the new instance in the destination.
-    * The script will prompt you to do this, but you MUST Have a backup and recovery scenario in the even this does not work.
+    * **NOTE**:  Setting the network 'static' will require the deletion of the source VM before creating the new instance in the destination project.
+The script will prompt you to do this, but you MUST Have a backup and recovery scenario in the even this does not work.
-* **-m <migration>**: Must pass "bulk", "list", or a single VM name.
+* **-m <migration>**: Must pass "bulk", or a single VM name.
     * bulk - use the "bulk" argument to migrate all GCE instances in the source project into the destination project and network.
-    * list - use "list" and the script will prompt for a text file </path/to/vms.txt> listing of GCE instance names to migrate.
     * Single VM - Pass "-m vmname" arguments to migrate a single GCE instance

 ### Optional parameters
 * -S:  enable Secure/Shielded VM as part of the conversion.
 Only needed if source is NOT shielded, and you wish the destination to be shielded